Nakulan12/restaurant_menu-card/README.md

 ## Restaurant Menu Card ##
 This is Restaurant Menu Card, my first project developed using Flutter.
-It showcases a clean and organized digital menu layout, ideal for restaurants and cafés.
+It showcases a clean and organized digital menu layout, ideal for restaurants and cafés

 ## About ##
 Built with Flutter framework